rackerlabs/support-how-to/content/how-to/cloud-block-storage/cloud-block-storage-faq/index.md

     and note **Capacity**, **Free space**, and **Used space**.
 {{< /accordion >}}

-{{< accordion title="Is there a limit to the number, frequency or size of snapshots that can be taken on a volume?" col="in" href="accordion14" >}}
+{{< accordion title="Is there a limit to the number, frequency or size of snapshots that I can take on a volume?" col="in" href="accordion14" >}}

-There is a limit of 5000 snapshots per volume and you can start only one snapshot at a time.
+You can have only 5000 snapshots per volume, and you can start only one snapshot at a time.
 {{< /accordion >}}

 {{< accordion title="Can I use a software RAID to improve the I/O performance of my SATA Cloud Block Storage volumes?" col="in" href="accordion15" >}}

 Yes.
-However at some point the cost benefit of utilizing multiple less expensive SATA volumes in a RAID configuration is outweighed by the benefit of using a single higher I/O SSD volume.
-If you want to increase the I/O performance of your storage volumes, we encourage you to use higher performing SSD volumes for increased disk I/O.
+However, at some point, the cost-benefit of using a single higher I/O SSD volume outweighs the cost-benefit of using several less expensive SATA volumes in a RAID configuration.
+If you want to increase the I/O performance of your storage volumes, we encourage you to use higher-performing SSD volumes for increased disk I/O.
 {{< /accordion >}}

 {{< accordion title="How much does Cloud Block Storage cost?" col="in" href="accordion16" >}}